Things to do in Hoi An.

-Anantara Hoi An is pleased to provide complimentary bicycles for guests to explore at their own pace.
-Grab your map and set off for a leisurely tour around the streets of Hoi An.
-Cycle past lush paddies to reach the golden shores of An Bang Beach only five kilometres from the resort.
+Grab a map and set off for a leisurely tour around the streets of Hoi An.
+Cycle past lush paddies to reach the golden shores of An Bang Beach.
+Bicycles are provided with our compliments.

-Delve deep into Vietnamese cuisine with these cooking classes that combine market visits and theory with instruction by a personal chef.
-Create quick and easy dishes for a tasty lunch poolside.
-Compliment your memories with special Spice Spoon souvenirs to take home, alongside your impressive new skills.
+Delve deep into Vietnamese cuisine with cooking classes that combine market visits and theory with instruction by a personal chef.

 Full Moon Lantern Festival

 The Full Moon Lantern Festival takes place on the 14th night of every lunar month.
 During this time, roads in the historic quarter are closed and thousands of coloured lanterns light the way.
 Locals honour their ancestors with altars set up outside homes laden with fruit, flowers, candles and incense.
 See living history in action and join in festive rituals.

 Ba Na has made it into the Guinness Book of Records for the world’s longest one wire cable car, which also features the greatest gap between the lowest and the highest stations, with a length of over five kilometres and a height difference of almost 1,300 metres between its upper and lower stations.

 Walk up the stone steps to the top of Mount Water to admire the panoramas the country side and the expansive coast, with numerous caves and temples to explore en route.

 Hoi An's historic quarter is a UNESCO World Heritage Site, where traditional shophouses with original architecture line neatly laid-out alleys.
 Explore small shrines, art galleries and cafes.
 Visit the iconic Japanese Bridge, built in the late 16th century to connect the town's Japanese residents with the Chinese quarter.